-Wondering what you can do with user-submitted information?
-Form entries in WPForms are an easily accessible way to manage and review the information that you need.
+Wondering what you can do with user-submitted information in WPForms?
+Form entries are an easily accessible way to manage and review the details your users share with you.

 This guide will answer some of the most common questions about entry management in WPForms.